Buying a property with friends

-Where the property is held as tenants in common the shares as to what each party owns are recorded in a legal document known as a "Declaration of Trust".
+Where buyers hold a property as tenants in common, the ownership shares of the property are recorded in a legal document known as a Declaration of Trust.

 If you are about to purchase a property and would like to draw up a Declaration of Trust, or if you hold your property as joint tenants but would now like to hold the property as tenants in common, then contact one of our private client team who would be happy to assist you.